status-im/bigbrother-specs/data_sync/p2p-data-sync-comparison.md

 #### Bramble
 *Actively used*.
 Released in the Play Store and on F-Droid.
 Seems like it, but not huge. ~300 reviews on Google Play Store, if that means anything.

 *Mobile friendliness*.
 Partial.
 Yes in that it is built for Android and works well, even without Internet and with high network churn.
-No in that battery is still an issue, and that it runs in the background.
+Note that battery consumption is still an issue, and that it runs in the background.
 The latter makes an iOS app difficulty.

 *Well-defined spec*.
 Yes/Partial, see Bramble specifications.
 Not machine readable though.